The tsunamis took the lives of 227,898 people in 14 countries that day. Many drowned immediately or were swept away by the rapid flooding.

 - LIVE FEARLESS - My good friend keeps a coin on him that says “Memento Mori”, it’s a Stoic Latin saying that basically translates to “remember that you have to die.”
 It is a daily reminder to live fearless, because when this game of life is over, everything goes back in the box.
 Eventually this all ends.
 It is hard to be “Always Ready” when you are bound by fear & anxiety.
 I can’t tell you how many times I have seen this training in “The Lab” here in Bozeman.
 Individuals scared to try, push hard, and just plain terrified to fail.
 The cool thing is to witness them finally break this chain, and when they do, watch their minds & lives transform.
 What I do know, is God places the best things in our life, on the other side of fear.
 I have experienced this too many times to doubt it anymore.

-Start 2019 with these principles in your life.
+Now that you have read this, start integrating these principles in your life.
 Adopt them.
 Make them your new mentality everyday and see how your perspective changes.

 Then build on them.